Consensys/security-workshop-for-devs/README.md

 ## Preparation

-In this workshop you'll get a sneak peek into the future: We'll be using the latest experimental build of [Mythril Classic](https://www.guardrails.io) as well as [Mythril Platform](https://mythril.ai) prototypes we have built together with the [Truffle](https://truffleframework.com) and [Guardrails](https://www.guardrails.io) teams.
 Here's how to get set up for the workshop.

 **Getting Metamask and Testnet ETH:**

+We'll be solving some challenges on CaptureTheEther.
+To do that, you'll need a web3-capable browser and some testnet ETH.

 1. Get Metamask
 2. Grab some ETH from the Ropsten Faucets: